 So that’s why people are freaking out about this?

 Yup.
-This is a 10 year build up of heroism, where fans will finally see said heroes die in several horrible and possibly ugly ways to possibly never see them again.
-(MCU contracts are ending).
+This is a ten-year build up of heroism, where fans will finally see said heroes die in several horrible and possibly ugly ways and possibly never see them again.
+(MCU contracts are ending.)
 That’s some good watching.

 Follow Noel Ransome on Twitter.